Joan Oates Institute

 Day 1: Integrated Learning 101

-- Foundations of Integrated Learning: Partners in the Arts Director Rob McAdams (ft.
-Lisa Donovan) will share and model how to build a learning community based on equity, trust, and candor.
+• Foundations of Integrated Learning: Partners in the Arts Director Rob McAdams (ft.
+Dr. Lisa Donovan x Dr. Wiktoria Furrer) will kick off the week modeling how we learn, how to align and objectively assess curricular content through creative collection strategies, and how to build a learning community based on equity, trust, and candor.
 Educators will access the framework for integrated instruction and assessment tools to begin a unit plan.

-- Learning with ArcGIS StoryMaps: Educators will be introduced to our charts, graphic organizers, and how we use the StoryMap data visualization tool for direct instruction, virtual field trips, independent learning, and e-portfolios.
+• Learning With Arcgis Storymaps: Educators will be introduced to how we use the StoryMap data visualization tool for direct instruction, virtual field trips, independent learning, and e-portfolios.

-- Slow Journalism: Former National Geographic editor and reporter Don Belt shares his curriculum based on the Out of Eden Walk and will guide participants through close observation, mapping, photo/video basics, and interviewing processes that improve observation, active listening skills, and build deep connections to the world around them and the people in it.
+• Slow Journalism: Former National Geographic editor and reporter Don Belt shares his curriculum based on the Out of Eden Walk and will guide participants through close observation, mapping, photo/video basics, and interviewing processes.

-- Walk About: Practice Slow Journalism with your sketchbook in hand to capture close observations with open eyes, and ears.
+• Walk About: Practice Slow Journalism with your sketchbook in hand to capture close observations with open eyes, ears, and bodies.

 Day 4: Making the Connections